hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Fine execution, and the whole combine
 >
-> With taste and judgment, and can well impart
+> With taste and judgement, and can well impart
 >
 > The various branches of this pleasing art.
 >